 With the big focus on user experience in 2021, being relevant and timely is critical.
 No one wants 10 push messages from you on a daily basis, and they definitely don’t want messages which offer nothing that’s relevant to them personally.

 - To avoid losing users, limit the number of push notifications you’re sending out.
 One notification per day is optimum – research tells us that businesses see an almost 10% engagement with the first notification of the day, with CTRs on subsequent messages decreasing with each delivery.

 - Content that provides users with value that’s specific to their needs and circumstances means one thing, and one thing only – segmentation.
 Bottom line?
 If you’re not segmenting your data, you’ll never succeed at push, simply because what’s valuable to one user will be instantly forgettable to another.
 What are your customers looking for?
 What content does a certain user normally consume on your site?
 What does their purchase history look like?
 Where are they geographically when they’re browsing your site?
 What pages do they spend the most time on when visiting your site?

 Segmentation means knowing your users so that you can build your push strategy to deliver the notifications that stand the best chance of engaging each segment of users – we could write an entire article on segmentation, in fact, we already did just that for our customers – you can find it here.

 It can be hard to strike the optimum balance between respecting user privacy and delivering push content that your users will find valuable, but this year, that’s exactly where our focus needs to be.
-Your success largely depends on encouraging opt-in through an optimum value-exchange, and once you’ve established that connection, nurturing loyalty with personalised content that’s informed through segmentation.
+Web push notification success largely depends on encouraging opt-in through an optimum value exchange, and once you’ve established that connection, nurturing loyalty with personalized content that’s informed through segmentation.
 If there’s anything you want to know about web push notifications we’re the right people!
 Ask us a question or if you’d like to see our web push notifications platform in action sign-up for a free trial or demo of our product and we’d be more than happy to help.